 1. Statue of Liberty and Ellis Island

 Whether or not you’ll get to tour both depends on how early you can get to the ferry terminal and how large are the crowds.
-Having advance tickets up to the crown is a good reason to get off at Liberty Island.
+Having advance tickets up to the crown is a good reason to get off at Liberty Island, though there's now an excellent museum on the island, too (it opened in spring of 2019).
 But if the stars aren’t aligned or you miss the first ferry of the day, take in the view of Lady Liberty from the ferry (without disembarking) so you can spend the bulk of your time at Ellis Island, the famed portal to the “New World” for millions of immigrants.
-It’s the more compelling visitor experience of the two.
-(Note: As of the spring of 2014, large parts of the Ellis Island exhibit and the elevators were still closed due to Hurricane Sandy damage.
-Do check the Ellis Island website before making your plans, especially if you have mobility issues.)
+It’s the more compelling visitor experience of the two, even with the new museum.

 2. Wall Street